kubernetes/autoscaler/cluster-autoscaler/FAQ.md

 No. CPU-based (or any metric-based) cluster/node group autoscalers, like [GCE Instance Group Autoscaler](https://cloud.google.com/compute/docs/autoscaler/), are NOT compatible with CA.
 They are also not particularly suited to use with Kubernetes in general.

 ****************

+# How to?

+### I'm running cluster with nodes in multiple zones for HA purposes.
+Is that supported by Cluster Autoscaler?
+CA 0.6 introduced `--balance-similar-node-groups` flag to support this use-case.
+If you set the flag to true CA will automatically identify node groups using the same instance types and having the same set of labels (except for automatically added zone labels) and try to keep the size of those node groups balanced.

+This does not guarantee similar node groups will have exactly the same sizes:
+* Currently the balancing is only done at scale-up.
+Cluster Autoscaler will still scale-down underutilized nodes regardless of relative size of underlying node groups.
+We plan to take balancing into account in scale-down in the future.
+* Cluster Autoscaler will only add as many nodes as required to run all existing pods.
+If the number of nodes is not divisible by number of balanced node groups some groups will get 1 more node than others.
+* Cluster Autoscaler will only balance between node groups that can support the same set of pending pods.
+If you run pods that can only go to a single node group (for example due to nodeSelector on zone label) CA will only add nodes to this particular node group.

+You can opt-out a node group from being automatically balanced with other node groups using the same instance type by giving it any custom label.

+****************